dr3v3s/gtd-nvim/WORKFLOW.md

 **Clarify Interface:**

-When you press `<leader>gp`, you'll see each inbox item with options:
+When you press `<leader>clt`, you'll see each inbox item with options:

 ```
 Actions: